 Each case is different, but more often than not, debt can be collected if the party remains persistent.
 Also, it is critical to do pre-lawsuit investigations on websites such as Pennsylvania Corporate Name Search; Facebook and/or Linkedin.

 Debt collectors in Pennsylvania include both attorneys and non-attorneys.
 Most Pennsylvania debt collection attorneys offer services on hourly, flat fee, and/or contingency fee arrangements (meaning they do not get paid unless they collect).
-We routinely offer contingency arrangement’s for our clients.
+Depending on the specifics of the case, we offer hourly or contingency arrangements for our clients.

 Depending upon the age and/or amount of the debt, most contingency fees range between 25% to 50%.
 Many collection firms will charge clients 50% of the debt recovered, and then hire law firms at 25%.
 Most clients who are owed money are better off hiring attorneys directly.